Get Schooled

 How to Complete the FAFSA

-The Free Application for Federal Student Aid (FAFSA) for the 2025-2026 academic year will open on December 1, 2024!
-If you need money for college, completing the FAFSA is the most important, reliable way to get it.
-Here's everything you need to know to complete the FAFSA!
+The Free Application for Federal Student Aid (FAFSA) for the 2025-2026 academic year is open!
+If you need money for college, completing the FAFSA is the most important and reliable way to increase your chances of receiving it.
+We share a step-by-step guide on how to complete the FAFSA!

 (Lee este artículo en español aquí!)